deepinfra/deepctl/README.md

 ## Usage

 #### Sign in
-You need a Github account to use deepctl
+You need a Github account to use deepctl.
 ```bash
 deepctl auth login
 ```